 Each student will receive an award amount in their Financial Aid Package, this is the amount you can earn for both Fall & Spring.
 If you have questions about your award, contact Financial Aid.

 Student jobs are now posted in Workday, you will need to follow application instructions in that system.
+You may apply to 'FWS only' and other positions.
+You must be on the campus network to view and apply to positions.
 Each department will have their own interview procedures and will notify you in Workday if you have been hired.

 - New Students: You will complete an I9 and W4 in Workday and go to the HR office on campus to show your origional IDs

 - All Students: Complete or update your Direct Deposit in Workday

 4. Start Date Will be Given in Workday